Spatial adaptation in heteroscedastic regression: Propagation approach: Estimation procedure

-where \( C(p,r) \) is defined by \eqref{def C(p,r)}, \( \alpha \in (0,1] \) is an additional ``free'' turning parameter which can be taken equal to \( 1 \), and \( \EE_{0, \Sigma} \) stands for the expectation w.r.t. the measure \( \norm{0}{\Sigma} \). \end{definition} \begin{remark} Lemma \ref{Pivotality property} from Section \ref{section:Auxiliary results} shows that in the ``no bias'' situation the Gaussian distribution provides a nice pivotality property: the actual value of the parameter \( \tta \) is not important for the risk of adaptive estimate, so one can put \( \tta = 0 \) in \eqref{PC}. \end{remark} \begin{remark} Clearly at any step \( k \le K \) of the algorithm the ``current value'' of the adaptive estimator \( \aadapest_{k} \) depends on the thresholds \( \z_1, \ldots ,\z_{k-1} \).
-The theoretical aspects related to the heteroscedasticity of model and to the incorrectly known variance is the focus of the present paper.
-Thus we do not detail the practical aspects of the thresholds calibration only mentioning that in practise this can be done by Monte Carlo simulations under the known ``parametric'' measure \( \norm{0}{\Sigma} \).
+where \( C(p,r) \) is defined by \eqref{C(p,r)} and \( \EE_{0, \Sigma} \) stands for the expectation w.r.t. the measure \( \norm{0}{\Sigma} \). \end{definition} \begin{remark} Lemma \ref{Pivotality property} from Section \ref{section:Auxiliary results} shows that in the ``no bias'' situation the Gaussian distribution provides a nice pivotality property: the actual value of the parameter \( \tta \) is not important for the risk of adaptive estimate, so one can put \( \tta = 0 \) in \eqref{PC}. \end{remark} \begin{remark} Clearly at any step \( k \le K \) of the algorithm the ``current value'' of the adaptive estimator \( \aadapest_{k} \) depends on the thresholds \( \z_1, \ldots ,\z_{k-1} \).
+The theoretical aspects related to the heteroscedasticity of model and incorrectly known variance is the focus of the present paper.
+Thus we do not detail the practical aspects of the thresholds calibration only mentioning that in practice this can be done by Monte Carlo simulations under the known ``parametric'' measure \( \norm{0}{\Sigma} \).
 Moreover one needs to calculate them only once.
-For detailed consideration of the practical aspects of the calibration as well as for the computational results see \cite{SV} or \cite{KatkSpok} focused on the image denoising by local constant fitting.
+For detailed consideration of the practical aspects of the calibration as well as for the computational results see~\cite{SV} or~\cite{KatkSpok} focused on the image denoising by local constant fitting, where the similar idea was proposed.
 Demo-versions of the software are available on the web page http://www.cs.tut.fi/\textasciitilde lasip/. \end{remark}

+\begin{remark} The choice of the parameters \( \alpha \) and \( r \) is free and depends only on desired accuracy results and procedure performance.
+The basic oracle result of Theorem~\ref{oracle result} is formulated in terms of polynomial loss function with index \( r/2 \).
+Therefore the choice of \( r \) in the PC's determines the final risk bounds.
+The constant \( \alpha \) appears in the second order term of the bound.

+A detailed explanation of the heuristics behind the PC's and the role of the parameters \( r \) and \( \alpha \) from the hypothesis testing point of view is given in~\cite{SV}, pp.~2789-2790.
+Below in Remark~\ref{Rem_Heuristic_explanation_of_the_procedure} we present other heuristics for the procedure and PC's, also explaining why \( \alpha \le 1 \).
+Here we just mention that the result of Proposition~\ref{Prop_theoret.choice_CV} shows that up to the constants the critical values \( \z_1 , \ldots , \z_{K-1} \) are of the form \( \z_k = C_1 r (K-k) + C_2 \log(K/\alpha) + C_3 \).
+Therefore the high value of \( r \) along with small \( \alpha \) enlarge \( \z_k \)'s and make the procedure less sensitive to deviations of the parametric fit from the true model resulting in acceptance of a larger smoothing window.
+Small \( r \) and \( \alpha \) close to one may result in a less stable performance of the procedure and undersmoothing.
+The free choice of these parameters allows a practical adjustment of the procedure to a particular data set. \end{remark}